rchampeimont/miceamaze/datasrc/README.txt

-Data source files, ie. files necessary to make the data files provided with the program.
+Data source files, ie. files not distributed to the users but used by the developpers.